CMU-CREATE-Lab/smell-pittsburgh-rails/README.md

 The fields **user_hash**, **latitude**, **longitude**, and **smell_value** are required fields.

+## Developer Environment

+As of publication of this section (Jan 19, 2023) the most recent codebase uses `Rails 4.2.11.3` on `ruby-2.3.8`.
+Setting up the environment follows the standard process for a Rails application powered by a database, which looks something like this from the command line:

+1. `bundle install`
+2. `rake db:create`
+3. `rake db:migrate`

+For the `geokit-rails` gem, you may need to update the Google api key defined in `config/initializers/geokit.rb`, otherwise some migrations may fail when trying to reverse geocode.

 ## Capistrano and Deployment

 This repository uses the **capistrano** rubygem for deployment.
 The version number (3.5.0) was chosen for consistency with other repositories that use older ruby versions (ruby-1.9.3).